hbrulin/snow-crash/README.md

 - level 03
 There is a binary that, when launched, says Exploit me.
 If i cat the file, I see "/usr/bin/env echo Exploit me" I can in /tmp file, create a file called echo and use getflag in it.
+(I can do it where I am if i use chmod 777 .)

-TODO : but why does it work in binary but not normally? histoire de droit suid?
+TODO : but why does it work in binary but not normally? histoire de droit suid? voir ls -la si c'est bien grâce à ça.

 Go directly to level04 with the flag.